Hadano Station: History

 Hadano Station was opened on 1 April 1927 on the Odakyu Odawara Line of the Odakyu Electric Railway with normal and 6-car limited express services as Ohatano Station (大秦野駅, Ōhatano-eki).
 It was given its present name on 9 March 1987.
 The current station building was completed in 1996 and associated department store in 1997.
 A number of Romancecar express services commenced in 1998.

 Station numbering was introduced in January 2014 with Hadano being assigned station number OH39.

+To commemorate the 70th anniversary of Hadano City, the station began using songs by the rock band Luna Sea as train melodies in November 2025; "Rosier" as the inbound melody and "I for You" as the outbound.
+Four of the band's members are from Hadano and a black granite monument featuring the handprints and signatures of all five members was unveiled on Mahoroba Bridge, near the north exit of Hadano Station, in May 2026.
+Additionally, two plaques commemorating the use of their songs as train melodies were installed at the north and south exits of the station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 42,011 passengers daily.

 The passenger figures for previous years are as shown below.